Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Protein-membrane dynamics

-To set up the equation for the protein dynamics, one starts from the conservation law for the number of proteins, which for an arbitrary domain $\Omega$ with boundary $\partial \Omega$ on the membrane surface reads
+To set up the equation for the protein dynamics, one starts from the conservation law for the number of proteins, which for an arbitrary domain $\Omega(t)$ with boundary$\partial \Omega(t)$ on the membrane surface reads

-where $\mathbf{J}$ denotes the protein density current and $\mathbf{n}$ the outer normal of $\Omega$.
-Using Stoke's theorem and the surface element ${\text{d}A = \sqrt{g} \, \text{d}x \text{d}y}$, and noting that a dynamically deforming membrane surface has a time-dependent metric, this results in a modified continuity equation \cite{Salbreux2017Mechanics,Wuerthner:2023}
+where $\mathbf{J}$ denotes the protein density current, $\mathbf{n}$ the outer normal of $\Omega(t)$ and ${\text{d}A = \sqrt{g} \, \text{d}x \text{d}y}$ the surface element.
+Since generally the deformation direction does not align with the chosen coordinate system, the boundary of the domain can be time dependent.
+Using Stoke's theorem, Reynolds transport theorem and noting that a dynamically deforming membrane surface has a time-dependent metric, this results in a covariant continuity equation \cite{Salbreux2017Mechanics,Wuerthner:2023}

-Close to thermodynamic equilibrium the particle current $\mathbf{J}$ is given by the gradient of the chemical potential, ${\mathbf{J} = - M \boldsymbol{\nabla} \mu}$, with a constant mobility $M$ related to the diffusion constant $D$ and the thermal energy scale by the Einstein relation ${M = D/k_{\text{B}}T}$~\cite{degroot:2013}.
+Note, that the term $\nabla_a \, v_\mathrm{coord}^a \phi$ is a consequence of the chosen coordinate system and not a physical advection term.
+For systems relaxing to thermodynamic equilibrium the particle current $\mathbf{J}$ is given by the gradient of the chemical potential, ${\mathbf{J} = - M \nabla \mu}$, with a constant mobility $M$ related to the diffusion constant $D$ and the thermal energy scale by the Einstein relation ${M = D/k_{\text{B}}T}$~\cite{degroot:2013}.
 The chemical potential $\mu$ is given by the functional derivative of the free energy functional with respect to the area fraction, ${\mu = \delta {\cal F} / \delta \phi}$.
 This results in a covariant form of the Cahn-Hilliard equation~\cite{Cahn:1958, Cahn1961spinodal} that accounts for a time-dependent metric,